farmOS/farmOS/docs/guide/assets/index.md

 can mark it as "archived" to hide it in the list of plantings.
 Archived records can be retrieved using the "Filter/sort" options on asset listing pages.

+## Cloning assets

+Assets can be cloned by selecting one or more in a list and clicking the "Clone" button that appears at the bottom.
+This will clone the asset record(s), but will not clone the logs that are associated with them.

 [Movements and location]: /guide/location
 [Organic module]: /guide/contrib/organic
 [Openlayers mapping library]: http://openlayers.org